Key Worker Mortgages

 How can I apply for a key worker mortgage?

 There are a range of mortgage providers who offer discounts and special deals to those considered as key workers.
 Those who qualify for key workers housing schemes and once you have a deposit you should contact a mortgage broker who will be familiar with such products and which providers are currently offering these.

 Why use a Key Worker Mortgage Broker?

-Whatever sort of mortgage you are interested in you may find that using an independent mortgage adviser could help, as well as being able to offer their clients impartial mortgage advice, an adviser that offers a whole of market service can use their knowledge of the industry to search for products from a range of different mortgage providers to try and find their clients the best deal available to them.
+Whatever sort of mortgage you are interested in you may find that using a mortgage adviser could help.
+As well as being able to offer their clients expert mortgage advice they can use their knowledge of the industry to search for products from a range of different mortgage providers to try and find their clients the right deal available to them.

 We can show you a wide range of products for key workers, mortgages you can apply for which has been tailored to your specific requirements and circumstances.

-To find out if the team at Alexander Southwell Mortgages could help you, fill in our online contact form to request a call back for a free initial consultation with a mortgage broker, at a time that suits you.
+To find out if the team at Alexander Southwell Mortgages could help you, fill in our online contact form to request a call back for a fee free initial consultation with a mortgage broker, at a time that suits you.